XPIAN/xpian.github.io/baptisminearlychristianity.md

 The first mention of baptism in the New Testament is John's baptism of many Jews.
 This is recorded in Matthew 3:1-12, Mark 1:4-8, Luke 3:1-21, John 1:19-31 and John 3:22-24.
-John was baptizing "Jerusalem and all Judea and all the region about the Jordan", according to Matthew and "all the country of Judea and all Jerusalem", according to Mark.
-Luke tells us that "all the people", including the tax collectors but excluding the Pharisees and lawyers had been baptized by him (Luke 3:21 & 7:29).
+John was baptizing "Jerusalem and all Judea and all the region about the Jordan," according to Matthew and "all the country of Judea and all Jerusalem," according to Mark.
+Luke tells us that "all the people," including the tax collectors but excluding the Pharisees and lawyers had been baptized by him (Luke 3:21 & 7:29).
 Matthew tells us that John was baptizing for repentance (3:11) and that the people being baptized were confessing their sins (3:6).